Merit Badges

 Can I complete a merit badge I took at camp after camp ends?

 Yes!
-Merit badges taken during the summer can be finished up at our merit badge make up day.
+Merit badges taken during the summer can be finished up at our merit badge make up.

 What merit badges does Many Point offer?